FridaWikell/hangman-game/README.md

 ### Manual Testing

 Every page at the website has been manually tested.
 It is done in Google Chrome DevTools and on different devices.
-The devices used was one mobile phone, one laptop and one external screen:
+The devices used were one mobile phone, one laptop and one external screen:

 - Samsung Galaxy A52s (1080 x 2400)
 - HP 250 G4 Notebook PC (1366 x 768)